Sarasota Dog Bite Lawyer

 Dangerous dogs on the loose threaten everyone, from young children to adults.
 Fortunately, in Sarasota, Florida, dog owners may be held responsible for their dog’s actions if they cause harm.
 An experienced Sarasota Dog Bite Lawyer can offer you a free consultation regarding your potential dog bite injury claim.
 The strict liability laws for dog owners make them liable for unprovoked dog bites and attacks.

 At The Law Place, we deal with dog bite insurance claims all the time.
 We can support you in getting the compensation that you deserve for dog bites of any degree.
-If you live in the Sarasota County or anywhere else in Florida, and have been injured by a dog bite, please contact us at any time on (941) 444-4444 for a free consultation.
+If you live in the Sarasota County or anywhere else in Florida, and have been injured by a dog bite, please contact us at any time.

 Types of Dog Bite Injuries